spectrum-health-systems/AvatoolWebService/README.md

 Ther is a [Avatool Web Service Manual](AppResource/Doc/Man/avatool-web-service-manual.md), and you should read it.

 ### You will need to make modifications for your organization/environments
-These customizations are detailed in the [Avatool Web Service Manual](AppResource/Doc/Man/avatool-web-service-manual.md).
-These changes are required in order for the Avatool Web Service to work in your environments.
+In order for the Avatool Web Service to work at your organization, in your environments, you will need to make some modifications to the sourcecode.
+These modifications are detailed in the [Avatool Web Service Manual](AppResource/Doc/Man/avatool-web-service-manual.md).

 ### You'll need a place to host the Avatool Web Service
-You will need a location to host the Avatool Web Service.
 Netsmart will do this for you (for a price), or you can host it yourself.
 There are some (very basic!) instructions for self-hosting the Avatool Web Service using IIS in the [Avatool Web Service Manual](AppResource/Doc/Man/avatool-web-service-manual.md).

 ### Let's talk about ScriptLink
-When working with custom web services and myAvatar™, it's inevitable that you will hear about ScriptLink.
-And depending on who/what is describing what ScriptLink is/does, you are going to get different answers.
+When working with custom web services and myAvatar™, it's inevitable that you will hear about ScriptLink - and depending on who you are talking with, you are going to get different answers as to what ScriptLink is/does.

 Netsmart tends to use "ScriptLink" as another way to say "custom web services", but that's not really the case.
 ScriptLink isn't a web service, it's essentially a *link* inside myAvatar™ that points to a *script* (or, more specifically, a *link* to a *method call in a custom web service*).

 # GETTING STARTED
 Before we continue, please verify you have met the [requirements](#requirements).

-### PRE-REQUISITES
-If you are self-hosting the Avatool Web Service, you will need a web server that:
+Also, this documentation (as well as the [Avatool Web Service Manual](AppResource/Doc/Man/avatool-web-service-manual.md) assumes that you are self-hosting the Avatool Web Service.
-* Serves data via HTTPS
-* Includes the .NET 4.6 framework

 # INSTALLING
 Currently the Avatool Web Service isn't *installed* so much as it is *published*.
 The current method of publishing the web service is to just copy the entire project to where it is being hosted.
 This is all covered in the [Avatool Web Service Manual](AppResource/Doc/Man/avatool-web-service-manual.md).